HMS Asturias (F 71)

 HMS Asturias (Capt.
 H. Ardill (retired), RN) while patrolling in the Plate area, intercepts and captures the Vichy-French freighter Mendoza (8199 GRT).

 21 Jan 1941

-HMS Dorsetshire (Capt.
+As ordered on 19 January, HMS Dorsetshire (Capt.
 B.C.S.
-Martin, RN) made rendez-vous with the armed merchant cruiser HMS Asturias (Capt.(Retd.)
+Martin, RN), made rendez-vous with the armed merchant cruiser HMS Asturias (Capt.(Retd.)
 H. Ardill, RN) and the Vichy-French passenger/cargo ship Mendoza (8199 GRT, built 1920) she had captured on the 18th.
 The prize crew of the Asturias was now replaced by one of the Dorsetshire.
 The Mendoza then proceeded to Freetown independently.
 (1)